ldapmail/ldapmail/README.md

 # ldapmail

-This repository provides a Dockerized solution combining docker-mailserver for hosting a secure and customizable mail server with OpenLDAP for centralized user authentication and management.
+Dockerized solution combining docker-mailserver with OpenLDAP for centralized user authentication and management.
 It allows you to quickly set up a self-hosted email system with LDAP integration, offering an easy-to-deploy and scalable solution for both email and user management.